ArboKraft/arbokraft_full/_posts/2016-11-19-01-Message-in-console.md

 #
 # Content
 #
-subheadline: "02"
+subheadline: "01"
-title: "Message in console 2"
+title: "Message in console"
-teaser: "How to write a message in he console 2"
+teaser: "How to write a message in he console"
 categories:
   - exercices
 tags: